Liberal Party of Australia: Origins

-From 1942 onward Menzies had maintained his public profile with his series of "The Forgotten People" radio talks—similar to Franklin D. Roosevelt's fireside chats of the 1930s—in which he spoke of the middle class as the "backbone of Australia" but as nevertheless having been "taken for granted" by political parties.
+From 1942 onward, Menzies had maintained his public profile with his series of "The Forgotten People" radio talks—similar to Franklin D. Roosevelt's fireside chats of the 1930s—in which he spoke of the middle class as the "backbone of Australia" but as nevertheless having been "taken for granted" by political parties.

-Menzies called a conference of conservative parties and other groups opposed to the ruling Australian Labor Party, which met in Canberra on 13 October 1944 and again in Albury, New South Wales in December 1944.
+Menzies called a conference of conservative parties and other groups opposed to the ruling Labor Party, which met in Canberra on 13 October 1944 and again in Albury, New South Wales in December 1944.
 Outlining his vision for a new political movement, Menzies said:

 [W]hat we must look for, and it is a matter of desperate importance to our society, is a true revival of liberal thought which will work for social justice and security, for national power and national progress, and for the full development of the individual citizen, though not through the dull and deadening process of socialism.

 The formation of the party was formally announced at Sydney Town Hall on 31 August 1945.
 It took the name Liberal in honour of the old Commonwealth Liberal Party.
 The new party was dominated by the remains of the old UAP; with few exceptions, the UAP party room became the Liberal Party room.
 The Australian Women's National League, a powerful conservative women's organisation, also merged with the new party.
 A conservative youth group Menzies had set up, the Young Nationalists, was also merged into the new party.
 It became the nucleus of the Liberal Party's youth division, the Young Liberals.
 By September 1945 there were more than 90,000 members, many of whom had not previously been members of any political party.

 In New South Wales, the New South Wales division of the Liberal Party replaced the Liberal Democratic Party and Democratic Party between January and April 1945.
 In Queensland, the Queensland People's Party did not become part of the Liberal Party until July 1949, when it became the Queensland division of the Liberal Party.